BeverlyAb/FPGA_Design/Rotating_Square_Circuit/Readme.md

+#Rotating Square Circuit

- This behaves as a Moore machine displaying a square rotating every clock cycle (clk) across the four seven segment (sseg) display.
+This behaves as a Moore machine, which displays a rotating square that iterates across the four seven segment (sseg) displays every clock cycle (clk).

  en halts or resumes the process. cw, makes the square rotate clockwise or counter-clockwise. an enables one